-HBSE 12th results 2018 date and time: Haryana Board to declare result on May 18 at bseh.org.in
+Declared!
+HBSE 12th result 2018 date and time: Results to be uploaded at 5 pm bseh.org.in

 In the Class 10 exams, a total of 3,83,499 students appeared while in the Class 12 exams, there were 2,46,462 students attended the exams held from March 7 to April 2.
 About 1.18 lakh class 10 students of the Open School appeared this time for the exam while 77,586 Class 12 students gave exam in March-April.

 The Board of School Education, Haryana (BSEH) will declare the results of Class 12 on Friday, that is, May 18.
-The timing has not been confirmed, however, we will update it as soon as we get the information from the Haryana Board.
+The Board secretary, Dr Jagbir Singh will announce the merit list at 3 pm, however, the result will be uploaded by the evening at 5 pm.
+The result is expected in the afternoon and the BSEH officials are compiling the result.
+Last year, the board has to face embarrassment when they released incorrect merit list.
+The revised list was announced later in the evening.
+Therefore, they are taking precautions before declaring it this year.
 To check HBSE 12th results 2018, the candidates have to go to the official website and click on the result link to access their marks.

-The HBSE registered narly 4,976 unfair means cases (UMC) during the Class 12 and 10 exams.
+The HBSE registered nearly 4,976 unfair means cases (UMC) during the Class 12 and 10 exams.
 The cases of cheating this year were less than the previous year when the board caught 5,300 students cheating during the exams.

 For all the latest Education News, download Indian Express App